Reformism: Reformist socialism

+In Italy during the onslaught of Italian fascism, Carlo Rosselli broadly concurred with Bernstein's revisionist and reformist assessment of orthodox Marxism, endorsing the perspective that socialism ought to be the democratic successor of liberalism and emphasizing anti-fascism.
+Both Rosselli and Bernstein dismissed the rigorous historical materialism and deterministic perspective of class struggle intrinsic to traditional Marxism, instead endorsing a pragmatic, ethical, and political approach to social democracy within the framework of existing liberal-democratic institutions (which Rosselli worked into his framework of liberal socialism).

-The term was applied to elements within the British Labour Party in the 1950s and subsequently on the party's right wing.
+Reformism is not directly synonymous with gradualism.
+However, Fabianism in the United Kingdom, while not a direct parallel of the Marxist reformism associated with Bernstein and the German SPD, is noted as having "undoubtedly done much toward the permeation of public opinion with a progressive evolutionary socialism" and being a gradualist tendency within progressive socialism or reformist socialism.
+Reformism was applied to elements within the British Labour Party in the 1950s and subsequently on the party's right wing.
 Anthony Crosland wrote The Future of Socialism (1956) as a personal manifesto arguing for a reformulation of the term.
 For Crosland, the relevance of nationalization, or public ownership, for socialists was much reduced as a consequence of contemporary full employment, Keynesian management of the economy and reduced capitalist exploitation.
-After the third successive defeat of his party in the 1959 general election, Hugh Gaitskell attempted to reformulate the original wording of Clause IV in the party's constitution, but proved unsuccessful.
-Some of the younger followers of Gaitskell, principally Roy Jenkins, Bill Rodgers and Shirley Williams, left the Labour Party in 1981 to found the Social Democratic Party, but the central objective of the Gaitskellites was eventually achieved by Tony Blair in his successful attempt to rewrite Clause IV in 1995.
-The use of the term is distinguished from the gradualism associated with Fabianism (the ideology of the Fabian Society) which itself should not be seen as being in parallel with the Marxist reformism associated with Bernstein and the SPD as initially the Fabians had explicitly rejected orthodox Marxism.

-In the modern day, reformist socialism may be associated with the left-wing of social democracy, or the moderate or "mainstream" wing of democratic socialism.
+After the third successive defeat of his party in the 1959 United Kingdim general election, Hugh Gaitskell attempted to reformulate the original wording of Clause IV in the party's constitution, but proved unsuccessful.
+Some of the younger followers of Gaitskell, principally Roy Jenkins, Bill Rodgers and Shirley Williams, left the Labour Party in 1981 to found the Social Democratic Party; however, the central objective of the Gaitskellites was eventually achieved by Tony Blair in his successful attempt to rewrite Clause IV in 1995.
+In the 21st century, progressive or reformist socialism may be associated with the left wing of social democracy, or the moderate or "mainstream" wing of democratic socialism, and liberal socialism.